ieee-vgtc/ieeevis.org/content/info/presenter-information/talk-recording-guide.md

 We recommend using [OBS Studio](https://obsproject.com/) to record your presentation, which is free and cross-platform.
 If you are familiar with other recording software please feel free to use it instead.
-See our [tutorial](https://youtu.be/yg1P_Infw5A) for a guide on how to use OBS Studio to record your talk, should you choose to use it.
+Watch our tutorial on [Youtube](https://youtu.be/yg1P_Infw5A) or via [direct download](http://sci.utah.edu/~will/public/vis2020-recording-tutorial.mp4) for a guide on how to use OBS Studio to record your talk, should you choose to use it.
 Please also see our [guide](/year/2020/assets/vis2020-talk-recording-guide.pdf) for information on recording a compelling and high-quality talk.